Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Preliminaries

+Note that any hyperbolic set is also partially hyperbolic.
 Notice that if $\Lambda_X$ an invariant compact set disjoint from $Zero(X)$ is partially hyperbolic if and only if it is hyperbolic.
 In dimension $3$, if $\Lambda_X$ is partially hyperbolic, then every singular point in $\Lambda_X$ is a Lorenz-like singularity, see \cite{MPP04}.